-Gluten-free beer is an ale made from ingredients which do not contain gluten.
-The ingredients which contain gluten are rice, millet, buckwheat sorghum, or corn (maize).
+Gluten free homebrew is an ale made from ingredients which do not contain gluten.
+The ingredients which contain gluten are rice, millet, buckwheat sorghum, or corn (maize

 The sufferers who have gluten intolerance (including celiac disease and dermatitis herpetiformis sufferers) react to specific proteins found in the grains commonly used to brew beer such as barley and wheat.